franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 It is possible to migrate an existing storage to use SSO authentication.
 You can follow the steps outlined above for your specific setup, all of the relevant options in OpenProject and Nextcloud are also accessible from the views to edit your storage.

-Please note that all the [prerequisites](#1-prerequisites) mentioned above still apply, this means if your users don't already authenticate to OpenProject and Nextcloud through the same identity provider, you will have to migrate them to a common identity provider first.
+Please note that all the [prerequisites](#1-prerequisites) mentioned above still apply.
+This means if your users don't already authenticate to OpenProject and Nextcloud through the same identity provider, you will have to migrate them to a common identity provider first.

 If you want to go back to Two-way OAuth 2.0 authentication, this is possible as well, but will require you to reconfigure the integration, so your users will have to